 Judge Trust has been selected by the Federal Judicial Center on several occasions to serve as a faculty member for national bankruptcy judge workshops, and has spoken on issues such as evidence and the power of the bankruptcy courts to regulate its proceedings through sanctions and contempt.
 He also served for 5 years on the Judiciary Data Working Group under the auspices of the Administrative Offices of the United States Courts.

 Judge Trust remains a frequent speaker and contributor for numerous CLE events and seminars, addressing bankruptcy, mediation, trial practice and ethics issues, and has participated in a number of civics programs.
 He was instrumental in the creation of the Pro Bono Mediation Program and the formation of the Consumer Lawyer Advisory Committee adopted by the Eastern District of New York Bankruptcy Court.
 He works with multiple bar associations and Court committees on numerous bench bar and CLE programs.

 Judge Trust is the recipient of the New York Institute of Credit’s 14th Annual Conrad B. Duberstein Memorial Award for Excellence and Compassion in the Bankruptcy Judiciary, and the Association of Insolvency and Restructuring Advisors’ 2022 Judicial Service Award.

 Judge Trust attended Syracuse University, graduating summa cum laude in 1981, and as a member of Phi Beta Kappa.
-He attended New York University School of Law, where he served on the Law Review from 1982-83.
-Judge Trust graduated with a JD degree cum laude in 1984.
+He attended New York University School of Law, where he served on the Law Review from 1982-83, and graduated cum laude in 1984.
 After graduation, he relocated to Dallas, Texas to begin his law practice.
-Judge Trust opened his own law firm (Trust.Law.Firm, P.C.) in December 1995, and managed that firm until appointed to the bench.
+Judge Trust opened his own law firm (Trust.Law.Firm, P.C.) in Dallas in December 1995, and managed that firm until appointed to the bench.